Celebrate National Sunglasses Day all month in June with 25% off ALL SUNGLASSES*!

 Some over-the-counter cold remedies

 Family history of glaucoma

 Nearsightedness or farsightedness

-Glaucoma Surgery: The most common surgical procedure to treat glaucoma involves the insertion of a medical device to help fluid flow out of the eye.
+Glaucoma Surgery: The most common type of surgery to treat glaucoma involves inserting a device to help fluid flow out of the eye.
 Our glaucoma specialists perform this painless procedure using the smallest FDA-approved stent available, the iStent®.
 Most patients don’t even feel the device or need to use eye drops as much after surgery or at all.